 To identify and evaluate a competitor's knowledge of the Automobile Technology trade.
-The competitor will display his or her understanding of specific areas of the automobile and demonstrate their skills for maintaining and repairing components related to those areas.
+The competitor will display his or her understanding of specific areas of the automobile by demonstrating their skills in maintaining and repairing components related to those areas.